brighamandersen/zawadie/README.md

 >
 > Your homework is to add person cards or some like that which has the name for each agent, your position, and a picture of you.
 You can also add social media links as well!
 See you next time!

+## Next Week

+How to use version control

 ## Next week

 - Give time for them to demo their version of the site we've been building